 The worm bin can be kept inside, making it immune to whatever the weather is outdoors.
 While the thought of keeping a bin full of worms inside might sound gross, as long as you don’t overfeed the worms the bin won’t smell or attract any pests.

-The urban worm bag is our favorite worm composting system because the flow-through design makes it super easy to harvest the compost.
+The urban worm bag is my favorite worm composting system because the flow-through design makes it super easy to harvest the compost.
 You don’t have to worry about stacking and unstacking trays like with some other worm bins.

 The bag also features a specially designed breathable material, meaning that holes for aeration aren’t needed and superior aeration is still achieved.
 You’ll notice that because of this breathable technology, worm leachate won’t build-up, potentially being a source of unwanted leaks (especially indoors).